mxagar/spark_big_data_guide/02_Spark/README.md

 ### 3.3 Introduction to Machine Learning Pipelines

-In this section, basic data processing is perform in form of a pipeline and a logistic regression model is trained with grid search.
+In this section, basic data processing is performed in form of a pipeline and a logistic regression model is trained with grid search.

 The notebook: [`03_Machine_Learning.ipynb`](./lab/02_Intro_PySpark/03_Machine_Learning.ipynb).